catsandpancakes/catsandpancakes.github.io/_posts/2020-08-30-vulnhub-greenoptic-1.md

 ![8dcc3ec51c5a3c4ddbb41f11bf0d122f.png](/images/vh-greenoptic1/d33be290319e4d8882508538d7924d17.png)

-First, let's see if this is running on html or php by appending  `/index.html` and `index.php` to the page.
+First, let's see if this is running on html or php by appending  `/index.html` and `/index.php` to the page.

 ![a398389af75ee053eb3a3bd4bf4eefaa.png](/images/vh-greenoptic1/aa09560f25aa47e2b78a55524184b98a.png)